Perspective | Theater is more than ready for a springtime reseeding

 ‘Macbeth’

-For those who (like me) were not wild about the Coen Brothers’ emotionally static “The Tragedy of Macbeth” with Denzel Washington and Francis McDormand, Broadway is offering an alternative that just may outdo it for Shakespearean muscularity: a “Macbeth” with Daniel Craig and Ruth Negga as the overreaching thane and his Lady M. Craig is back under the guidance of director Sam Gold, who staged a riveting “Othello” in 2016 with Craig and David Oyelowo, and followed a year later with a fourth-wall-shattering “Hamlet” starring Oscar Isaac.
+For those who (like me) were not wild about director Joel Coen’s emotionally static “The Tragedy of Macbeth” with Denzel Washington and Francis McDormand, Broadway is offering an alternative that just may outdo it for Shakespearean muscularity: a “Macbeth” with Daniel Craig and Ruth Negga as the overreaching thane and his Lady M. Craig is back under the guidance of director Sam Gold, who staged a riveting “Othello” in 2016 with Craig and David Oyelowo, and followed a year later with a fourth-wall-shattering “Hamlet” starring Oscar Isaac.

 Macbeth starts performances March 29 at Longacre Theatre, 220 W. 48th St., New York. telecharge.com.